How Heavy Can a Letter Be for a First Class Stamp?

 3.5 Ounces is the Maximum for How Heavy a First Class Letter Can Be

-A First Class letter can only weigh up to 3.5 ounces per each mail piece.
+A First Class letter can only weigh up to 3.5 ounces per mail piece.
 If you need to send papers or documentation that weighs more than 3.5 ounces, a good strategy is to break up your mail into separate, multiple envelopes with their own stamps.
 Or, you could always ship it all together using a single Priority Mail Flat Rate Envelope!

 Pro Tip: A lot of beginners accidentally mix up the terms “mailing” and “shipping” when, in fact, they describe two wildly different things.
 Learn more about the difference between mailing and shipping.

-The Cost of First Class Mail Stamps
+The Cost of Stamps

-Currently, Forever stamps cost 58 cents each.
+Currently, Forever stamps cost 63 cents each.
 You use these stamps to send letters via First Class Mail, but keep in mind that USPS raises the price of stamps every so often.
 However, once you buy them, you’re good to use them literally forever!
-That means you can buy a Forever stamp today for 58 cents, and use it ten or fifteen years down the line to send a letter with First Class Mail.
+That means you can buy a Forever stamp today for 63 cents, and use it ten or fifteen years down the line to send a letter with First Class Mail.
 Just make sure you don’t lose them!

 You can pick up rolls of Forever stamps at a lot of different locations, including certain drug stores around town, your local Post Office, and of course, on the USPS website.